 I know, kids in Southeast Asia look adorable and harmless.
 However, some of them have been trained to rob people from their earliest age.
 One night in a bar in Phnom Penh, five kids were tagging along and dancing around us when I saw one of them taking a $10 bill from my friend’s pocket.
 She didn’t feel anything!
 There’s also the milk scam when a kid on the street isn’t asking for money, but for milk and food.
 You feel sorry for them and go to the store and you buy food for them, only to see that kid returning the things you bought to the market and sharing the profit.

-Solution: I know they look adorable and harmless, but always be cautious around kids.
+How to avoid it: I know they look adorable and harmless, but always be cautious around kids.

 3. Bus scams